DataSmithLab/privacydev/_posts/2025-08-07-ai-programming-tools.md

 ### 3. Retention Period

-**Threat:** Proprietary code submitted to an AI service with a long data retention policy is stored on the provider's servers, creating a risk of intellectual property exposure in the event of a data breach.
+**Threat:** Proprietary code submitted to an AI service may be stored on the provider's servers, creating a risk of intellectual property exposure in the event of a data breach.

+**Solutions:**

 <button class="collapsible"><strong> How do I prevent long-term storage of my code on provider servers?</strong></button>
 <div class="content">